How can I tell if I have depression or just normal sadness?

 Don't be prevented from getting checked out for depression because you don't know where to start.
 You can start by going to your primary care provider and asking to be evaluated for depression.
 Or, you may want to go directly to see a psychiatrist or psychiatric nurse practitioner to be assessed.
 You can find one by looking through the list of approved healthcare providers from your health insurance company or by searching the internet.
 In our day and age, many psychiatrists and psychiatric nurse practitioners can meet with you from far away using video calling technology, which is known as "telehealth".
 This means that your search for a psychiatrist or psychiatric nurse practitioner can extend to anywhere in your state or even anywhere in the country.
 This is good to keep in mind if you discover that all of the psychiatric professionals within driving distance of where you live have no openings for appointments for the next six months.

-You may have depression and should go to your primary care provider or a psychiatric professional for evaluation if you have experienced some of problems listed below for the majority of every day, for more than two weeks.
+You may have depression and should go to your primary care provider or a psychiatric professional for evaluation if you have experienced some of the problems listed below for the majority of every day, for more than two weeks.

 How you may feel emotionally if you have depression: